Knitschi/CPFCMake/documentation/APIDocModules.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 This option can be used to enable or disable the :ref:`runAllTests_package` and :ref:`runFastTests_package` targets.
-The option is ignored if the package does not have a test executable.
+The option is ignored if the package-component does not have a test executable.
 Setting this argument overrides the value of the global :code:`CPF_ENABLE_RUN_TESTS_TARGET` variable for this package.